|• Passive and active management: the basics|

 If the idea of lower expenses and the potential for better tax efficiency appeals to you, then a passively managed investment may be appropriate.
-However, with these benefits comes the trade-off of receiving index-like returns – on the upside as well as the downside.
+However, with these benefits comes the trade-off of receiving index-like returns — on the upside and the downside.

 When shouldn’t you consider passive management?

-If the thought of participating in all of the downside of the market is unnerving to you, then you may be better served by investing in an actively managed fund that has at least the potential to limit the downside (although this is no guarantee).
-This potential does come at a higher cost, as the annual expenses of most active funds are generally greater than those of passively managed funds.
-There are certain areas of the market where we believe passively managed investments are not likely to be as effective as actively managed ones.
-The reduced liquidity of these areas makes it more difficult for a passively managed portfolio to achieve its objective of providing a return similar to the index.
+If the thought of participating in all the downside of the market is unnerving to you, then you may be better served by investing in an actively managed fund that has at least the potential to limit the downside (although this is no guarantee).
+This potential does come at a higher cost, since the annual expenses of most active funds are generally greater than those of passively managed funds.

 Which style will outperform?

 Many studies* have tried to determine whether the active or passive management style will outperform over time.
 These studies indicate the following: